Terry Jones (pastor): Qur'an burnings

-US Secretary of Defense Robert Gates called Jones asking him not to go through with his Koran burning.
+US Secretary of Defense Robert Gates called Jones asking him not to go through with his Qur'an burning.

 Later on September 9, Jones announced the cancellation of the event and a plan to fly to New York to meet with the Imam of Park51, Feisal Abdul Rauf.
 Jones alleged that Imam Muhammad Musri, the president of the Islamic Society of Central Florida, had arranged the meeting and that a promise had been given him to move the Park 51 mosque in exchange for the event cancellation.
 This claim was denied by both Imams.

-On March 21, 2011, Jones and some supporters held a mock trial of the Koran and set a copy on fire as a "punishment" for "crimes against humanity."
+On March 21, 2011, Jones and some supporters held a mock trial of the Qur'an and set a copy on fire as a "punishment" for "crimes against humanity."
 Jones was assisted by Ahmed Abaza, an Egyptian ex-Muslim, and a Texas Imam, Mohamed El Hassan who argued for and against the accusations.
 Reaction to the event resulted in riots and deaths in Afghanistan.

-On April 28, 2012, Jones burned a copy of the Koran, protesting the imprisonment of an Iranian-American Pastor, Saeed Abedini in Iran.
+On April 28, 2012, Jones burned a copy of the Qur'an, protesting the imprisonment of an Iranian-American pastor, Saeed Abedini in Iran.

-An arrest defeated Jones' effort to hold a Koran-burning protest on September 11, 2013, but Jones and Sapp held a protest on September 11, 2014, in which the ISIS flag and hundreds of Korans were burned.
+An arrest defeated Jones' effort to hold a Qur'an-burning protest on September 11, 2013, but Jones and Sapp held a protest on September 11, 2014, in which the ISIS flag and hundreds of Qur'ans were burned.